 Cost of living in Bolivia

-Bolivia is also child friendly as family is an important part of the Bolivian culture and places high value on children.
+Bolivia is also child-friendly, as family is an integral part of Bolivian culture and places high value on children.
 Expats will also discover that there's plenty to do with the kids, such as exploring the gorgeous varying landscapes, visiting museums and famous landmarks, or even just relaxing in a local plaza (square) or park.

 Climate in Bolivia

-The climate in Bolivia is as varied as the landscape.
-It ranges from humid and tropical to cold and semiarid.
-That said, there are some characteristics that are typical throughout the country.
+The climate in Bolivia is as varied as its landscape.
+It ranges from humid and tropical to cold and semi-arid.
+That said, some characteristics are typical throughout the country.
 Due to the high altitude of much of the country, temperatures can range from hot and humid in the day to freezing at night.
-Winter, from May to October, is Bolivia's dry season, while summer, from November to March, is the wet season.
+Winter, from June to September, is Bolivia's dry season, while summer, from November to March, is the wet season.
 In Bolivia's main cities, expats can expect to experience mild to hot temperatures year-round.

 Capital cities: Sucre and La Paz